HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 This could be related to the complexities of configuring Speculation Rules: a site should be careful when prefetching or prerendering pages, since the user’s exact intent can never be known, and anything that is fetched and not used is wasteful.
 So, for a larger site, such as an ecommerce site, and especially a large site with numerous categories and perhaps menu options to jump directly to, Speculation Rules could be difficult to configure properly.
 They could also be tricky to implement into a legacy or bespoke CMS.

-Conversely, Speculation Rules now come baked into [WordPress](https://make.wordpress.org/core/2025/03/06/speculative-loading-in-6-8/), which powers a large share of the Internet, but perhaps not a large share of the top sites.
+Conversely, Speculation Rules now come baked into [WordPress](https://make.wordpress.org/core/2025/03/06/speculative-loading-in-6-8/), which powers a large share of the Internet, which may help explain higher adoption in the long tail.

 Also notable is the parity between mobile and desktop usage; seldom more than a 1% difference.
 Meaning, where Speculation Rules are implemented, they are likely done so similarly for all device types.